evany24/Stroke-Prediction/README.md

 - There is a minor positive correlation between Avg Glucose Level and Age
 - Just like BMI with the minor positive correlation avg glucose level appears to go up and so do instances of stroke

+## **Machine Learning:**

+- Three main models were used to predict the instance of stroke.
+  - Logistic Regression
+  - KNN
+  - Random Forest
+ - These models were tuned using gridsearchcv, SMOTE and by under sampling.

 ## **Model Evaluation**